edev/groupby/README.md

 This will compile `groupby` into `target/release`.
 From there, you can copy it wherever you like, e.g. to `~/bin`.
 The examples below assume that `groupby` is installed somewhere in your `PATH`.
 (Because of the immature state of this project, no install scripts are provided.)

-If you prefer to run it in-place, you can replace `groupby` with `cargo run --release --` in any example below, as long as you are inside Groupby's directory structure.
+If you prefer to run it in-place, you can replace `groupby` with `cargo run --release --` in any example below, as long as you are inside GroupBy's directory structure.

 ## Getting help